neffo/earth-view-wallpaper-gnome-extension/README.md

 # GNOME Shell extension - Google Earth Wallpaper

-Lightweight GNOME shell extension to set your wallpaper to a random Google Earth photo from a selection of curated locations.
+Lightweight GNOME shell extension to set your wallpaper to a random Google Earth photo from a selection of curated locations (around 1000).
 It will also show a notification containing the location of the image.

 *Disclaimer*: this extension is unofficial and not affiliated with Google in any way.
 Images are protected by copyright, and are licensed only for use as wallpapers.

 This extension is derived from my [Bing Wallpaper](https://github.com/neffo/bing-wallpaper-gnome-extension) GNOME extension, which was based extensively on the NASA APOD extension by [Elinvention](https://github.com/Elinvention).
+Curated locations and images come from Google's [Earth View](https://earthview.withgoogle.com/) website and Chrome extension.

 ## Features

 * Fetches a random Google Earth wallpaper and sets as both lock screen and desktop wallpaper
-* User selectable refresh intervals
+* User selectable refresh intervals (default is once per day)

 ## TODO

 * View location on Google Maps, Gnome Maps, OpenStreetMaps
 * Location relative to user - could be fun, yeah?
 * Place pin on a map/globe in settings menu
+* Pixel scale

 ## Requirements